geeraysury/Cocktail-Tool-Project/README.md

 2. Navigate into the project folder: cd your-repo-name
 3. To install npm, use this code at the terminal in the project directory: npm i
 4. Set up your PostgreSQL Database.
 Make sure PostgreSQL is installed and running.
-Then open your SQL shell and run: createdb cocktail_api_project
+Then open your SQL shell and create a new database called: cocktail_api_project

-Open query and run:
+5. Open the database query and run:
 - CREATE TABLE IF NOT EXISTS users ( id SERIAL PRIMARY KEY, username VARCHAR(50) UNIQUE NOT NULL,